dishonono/cortex/docs/configuration/config-file-reference.md

   # CLI flag: -ruler-storage.azure.endpoint-suffix
   [endpoint_suffix: <string> | default = ""]

+  # Azure storage Azure storage MSI resource.
+If MSI is desired this property should
+  # be set.
+In Azure public cloud the value that should be used is: https://storage.azure.com/
+  # CLI flag: -ruler-storage.azure.msi-resource
+  [msi_resource: <string> | default = ""]

+  # Azure storage msi resource managed identity client Id.
+If not supplied
+  # system assigned identity is used
+  # CLI flag: -ruler-storage.azure.user-assigned-id
+  [user_assigned_id: <string> | default = ""]

   # Number of retries for recoverable errors
   # CLI flag: -ruler-storage.azure.max-retries
   [max_retries: <int> | default = 20]